kubedl-io/website/content/docs/recipes/metadata-persistentcy.md

 ```

 2. Update the Kubedl Deployment spec to include `--object-storage mysql` in the startup flag and reference the DB credentials
 via environment variables.
-The KubeDL controller will read the env to set up connection with DB.
+The KubeDL controller uses the env to set up connection with DB.

 ```yaml
 apiVersion: apps/v1